Skip to Content

 It sure gets cold in the mountains

-Clothing for all seasons – Fall can be a tricky time to visit in Banff.
-Depending on the year, the weather can be bitterly cold or actually quite warm.
+Clothing for all seasons – Fall can be a tricky time to visit Banff.
+Depending on the year, the weather can be bitterly cold or quite warm.
 For this reason, it’s best to pack for both.
 The one thing that’s guaranteed is that it will cool down at night to the point you’ll need long pants and a sweater.
 The only question is, how cold?
 Well, at Moraine Lake in the morning, it can be well below 0°C (32°F) so be prepared.

 Hiking boots – You can get snow in fall around Larch season so having hiking boots is a great idea for wet, slushy, or icy conditions.